What are the recommended applications for KAPA Library Amplification Kits?

 What type of enzyme is KAPA HiFi HotStart DNA Polymerase?

-KAPA HiFi HotStart DNA Polymerase is a novel B-family DNA polymerase exhibiting performance in comparison with other high-fidelity DNA polymerases and polymerase blends.
+KAPA HiFi HotStart DNA Polymerase is a novel B-family DNA Polymerase exhibiting performance in comparison with other high-fidelity DNA Polymerases and Polymerase blends.
 The enzyme was engineered for high efficiency, low-bias and high fidelity amplification.
 This leads to an increased number of samples processed successfully, allowing researchers to obtain more information out of every sample and maximize sequencing economy.

 What are the recommended storage conditions for KAPA HiFi Kits?